FusionAuth/fusionauth-site/site/_posts/2021-12-10-log4j-fusionauth.md

 excerpt_separator: "<!--more-->"
 ---

 The recent announcement of [CVE-2021-44228](https://nvd.nist.gov/vuln/detail/CVE-2021-44228), which allows for "arbitrary code loaded from LDAP servers when message lookup substitution is enabled" through a vulnerability in log4J has many people double checking the dependencies of their Java applications.
+This CVE is also known as the "Log4Shell" vulnerability.

 FusionAuth is not affected by this vulnerability in Log4j.
 FusionAuth uses a different logging framework, [Logback](http://logback.qos.ch/), so there is no way that any FusionAuth applications could be compromised.